kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 Therefore, `virt-controller` devices are critical for all cluster-wide virtualization functionality.

 ## Impact
-Any actions related to VM life-cycle management fail.
-This notably includes:
+Any actions related to VM lifecycle management fail.
+This notably includes launching a new VMI or shutting down an existing VMI.

-- Launching a new VM instance

-- Shutting down an existing VM instance

 ## Diagnosis

-- Set the `NAMESPACE` environment variable as follows:
+1. Set the `NAMESPACE` environment variable:
     ```
     $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-- Run the following command to verify a `virt-controller` device is available:
+2. Verify a `virt-controller` device is available:
     ```
     $ kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
     ```